alikera/alikera.github.io/_pages/about.md

 <!-- My research explores the intersection of artificial intelligence, cognition, and education.
 I am deeply interested in the **cognitive evaluation** of large language models (LLMs), focusing on assessing their interpretability, reasoning abilities, learning processes, and educational impact.
 Additionally, I design **multi-agent** LLM systems to support cognitive and educational tasks, aiming to create adaptive and personalized learning environments.
 Through this interdisciplinary lens, I aim to develop LLM-driven tools that enhance learning experiences while fostering more effective human-AI collaboration in education. -->

-My research bridges artificial intelligence, cognitive science, and education, with a focus on developing human-centered AI systems.
+My research bridges artificial intelligence, cognitive science, and education, with a focus on developing **human-centered AI systems**.
 I investigate the cognitive capabilities of large language models (LLMs), examining their interpretability, reasoning dynamics, and learning processes to design systems that have meaningful educational impact.

 I explore machine learning and natural language processing methods to enhance student learning experiences and support more effective teaching practices.
-Specifically, I investigate the application of LLMs in combination with optimization techniques such as Retrieval-Augmented Generation (RAG), fine-tuning, and Reinforcement Learning from Human Feedback (RLHF).
-I am mainly utilizing LLMs and optimizing them within a multi-agent framework to create systems aimed at delivering personalized learning experiences.
+Specifically, I investigate the application of LLMs in combination with optimization techniques such as Retrieval-Augmented Generation **(RAG)**, **fine-tuning**, and Reinforcement Learning from Human Feedback **(RLHF)**.
+I am mainly utilizing LLMs and optimizing them within a **multi-agent** framework to create systems aimed at delivering personalized learning experiences.

 By integrating learning analytics, human–AI interaction, and computational models of human cognition, I aim to advance both the scientific understanding of cognition in LLMs and the practical design of next-generation learning technologies.